 China’s coffee market is on the rise and so are coffee franchises.
 With the country’s economic growth, more and more people are able to afford luxuries like Starbucks and other coffee chains.
-What’s driving this trend? what are some of the biggest coffee chains in China (locals and global) and how to enter this market with your own coffee franchise?
+What’s driving this trend?
+What are some of the biggest coffee chains in China (local and global) and how to enter this market with your own coffee franchise?
 Keep reading to find out!

 While China is a nation fond of tea as its primary source of caffeine, the popularity of coffee is steadily rising among its population.
 Because of this, opening a coffee franchise in China seems to be an increasingly viable business proposition for many companies.